What is Mocha?

 While researching Yemen Coffee Beans, we discovered a little history with regard to the origination of Mocha.

 Turns out the term Mocha originally was born from Yemen coffee that was exported from the Yemen port of Mocha (or sometimes spelled Mokha).
-Read our article on Yemen Coffee Beans for more interesting details about the evolution of Mocha.
+Read our article (follow the link above) on Yemen Coffee Beans for more interesting details about the evolution of Mocha.

 What is Mocha?
 Resolved!!